• Alfred M. Hallmark

 Picture

 26th October, 2018 - We paid another visit to Wilson County in June 2018 , concentrating on the Floresville area.
-It was a largely successful trip as far as makers.
-We were sadly reminded of the tradegy that happened to this county after driving past the church site and I couldn't help but be aware of
+It was a largely successful trip as far as makers are concerned.
+We were sadly reminded of the tradegy that happened to this county after driving by the church site and I couldn't help but be aware of

-how much this area of Texas was and still is impacted by the violence that happened while people were worshipping.
+how much this area of Texas was and still is impacted by the violence that occurred while people were worshipping.

 We had an excellcent lunch at Two Sawers.
 BBQ.
 The ribs were smoky and had exactly the right bite.
 We would definately visit again if in the area.